 The Department of Neurosurgery is home to research initiatives including neurosurgical simulation, novel endovascular therapies, spinal cord injury including axonal regeneration, cancer nanotechnology translational research, fluorescence-guided surgery, stem cell research, neuromodulation by deep brain stimulation, minimally invasive approaches to the skull base, and neurosurgery quality and outcomes.
 Close collaboration between our research and clinical teams allows us to turn our research findings into new therapies to better patient care.

 Our department offers one residency and two fellowship programs.
 Our seven-year Neurosurgery Residency, led by J Mocco, MD, MS, is accredited by the Accreditation Council for Graduate Medical Education and is one of the most competitive residency programs in the country.

-Our Neurocritical Care Fellowship, led by Errol Gordon, MD, is a two-year training program accredited by the United Council of Neurological Subspecialties (UCNS).
+Our Neurocritical Care Fellowship is a two-year training program accredited by the United Council of Neurological Subspecialties (UCNS).
 Fellows are trained in the direct management of subarachnoid hemorrhage, acute subdural hematoma, large ischemic stroke, and intracerebral hemorrhage.